mrzacarias/slate/source/includes/ApiV1Monoculars.md

 # Monocular

 **Monoculars** are the test result structure responsible to keep the refraction data of a specific eye (Right or Left).
-Always associated with a Binocular structure.
+They are always associated with a Binocular structure.

 > Example of a Monocular structure